 Why do this problem?

-is designed to help children begin to understand the meaning of area as a measurement of surface.
+activity is designed to help children begin to understand the meaning of area as a measurement of surface.
 It gives them a chance to choose and then justify a way of measuring.
-It can be solved in many different ways and the sample approaches offer a basis for discussion of possible different
+It can be solved in many different ways and the sample approaches offer a basis for discussion of possible different methods.

 This activity is deliberately open to encourage children to try to define "smallest" for themselves.
 At this level, the important point is to be able to explain and justify a particular order, rather than there being any right or wrong way to do it.
 Children might use criteria such as length, height or perimeter, for example.
 The activity could lead into the introduction of the concept of